German Museum of Technology

 Established in 1982, the museum shows numerous facets of both old and modern technology, including technology in the history of civilization and the daily life of humans.

-Most of the new building is dedicated to sailing and aeronautics, where dozens of military aircrafts are on display.
+Most of the new building is dedicated to sailing and aeronautics, where dozens of military aircraft are on display.
 There is also an interesting collection about technology in photography and the textile industry.

-Most exhibits are extremely surprising, and, in addition, it is a very “hands-on” museum, so visitors can make various experiments and watch how others are made, discovering how technology has evolved throughout the centuries in an entertaining way.
+Most exhibits are extremely surprising, and, in addition, it is a very “hands-on” museum, so visitors can do various experiments and watch how others are made, discovering how technology has entertainingly evolved throughout the centuries.

 Schedule